Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Results and Discussion

 \paragraph{Effect of Question Length:} We also examine the effect of question length on the performance of the QA model.
 For this analysis, we adopt the same binning approach as the one on note length.
-Figure~\ref{fig:error_que_len} shows that similar to note length, question length also has no effect on the model's performance scores.
+Figure~\ref{fig:error}b shows that similar to note length, question length also has no effect on the model's performance scores.

 \paragraph{Effect of Gold-standard Answer Length:} In our test sets, we have varying lengths for the gold-standard answers (i.e., extracted information).
-For successful implementation, it is essential for the QA model to be able to extract different lengths of information from the clinical progress notes.
-Using the binning approach described earlier for the analysis on note length, we find that the QA model struggles more with longer answers than shorter answers---demonstrated in Figure~\ref{fig:error_ans_len}.
-We manually examine the 50 longest gold-standard answers and find that they contain words that are not relevant to the inquired information as a result of our automated answer extraction process (refer to Section~\ref{sec:method_answer}).
-An example of such an answer is: \textit{assessment: pt is a Xyr old, 0\%sc, father, Y years of etoh abuse and iv heroin abuse who presents to ed brought in by his son .~.~.} We think that the irrelevant words in the longer answers are causing the performance drop in the QA model.
-Hence, the next step of this research is to manually examine the long answers and remove the irrelevant information.
+For successful implementation, it is essential for the QA model to be able to extract different lengths of information from the clinical notes.
+Using the binning approach described earlier for the analysis on note length, we find that the QA model struggles to extract longer gold-standard answers with a strict match---demonstrated by the strict F1 score in Figure~\ref{fig:error}c.
+Nevertheless, higher relaxed metric scores demonstrated by the QA model indicate its capability to identify the location of the correct answers.
+To improve the QA model's proficiency in extracting longer answers with a strict match, additional research is required.